 Virginia Beach Police Officer Requirements

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Virginia Beach Police Department Employment page.
+If you are ready to apply, find specific application information on the Virginia Beach Police Department Careers page.

 Virginia Beach Police Department Information

 The Virginia Beach Police Department is the largest city law enforcement agency in Virginia and is divided into four large precincts.3 In 2017, the department answered 173,602 calls for service.3 A notable division within the VBPD given its beach along the Atlantic Ocean and 80 miles of waterways is the Special Operations Marine Patrol, which includes the Police Dive Team.
 The department also maintains a Helicopter Unit, Mounted Patrol Unit, and Bomb Squad.

 The VBPD encourages members of the community to get involved with the Department and learn more about the role that law enforcement plays in the city.
 Residents can choose to participate in the Citizens Police Academies, which meets once a week for several weeks and gives participants a more in-depth look at what the VBPD does.
 Participants may also have the chance to take part in a ride-along.

 During academy training, new VBPD recruits earn a salary of $42,723, which rises to $44,886 after graduation.3 With annual step increases, patrol officers can earn a maximum base salary of $63,398 per year.3 Officers have the opportunity to advance to master police officer status after six years on the force; this comes with added responsibilities and a 10% pay increase with the potential to earn a base salary of up to $77,230 per year.3 Other benefits include generous paid time off, opportunities to earn overtime, and a retirement plan.